Below you’ll find all of our 2020 RV life updates from the road in one place.

-When we got there, we met up with some friends for a social distancing hike near their Flagstaff boondocking spot.
-The views were beautiful, and honestly, it was also wonderful to converse face to face with friends, for the first time in almost two months.
+The night we arrived, we met up with some friends for a social distancing hike near their Flagstaff boondocking spot.
+The views were beautiful, and honestly, it was also wonderful to converse face to face with friends for the first time in almost two months.

 While in the area, we also took a day trip to Sedona.
-A lot of the #Instafamous trails were closed, but the one I really wanted to hike, Bear Mountain Trail, was not!
+Many of the #Instafamous trails were closed, but the one I really wanted to hike, Bear Mountain Trail, was not!
 I was excited because this trail was recommended to us months prior by a hiker we met in Havasu.
-He said it was “the most beautiful hike in Sedona!”
-I’d have to imagine he was right because I can’t believe another one would be much better!
+He said it was “the most beautiful hike in Sedona!” and I have to imagine he was right because I can’t believe another one would be much better!
 This hike blew me away!
 We saw a handful of people on the trail, but not many, and for the most part, it was easy to stay apart.

-Then, we heard Colorado was opening up to visitors and decided it was time to try to get back on our part-time home search!
+Soon after arriving, we heard Colorado was opening up to visitors and decided it was time to attempt to get back to our part-time home search!

 Our first RV stop on our Colorado lake town tour was at an RV resort near Vallecito Lake.
-We were planning on staying in the area until mid-May but ended up shortening our stay due to non-existent internet, as well as realizing pretty quickly that the surrounding area was a bit too small for us to consider living in part-time.
+We were planning on staying in the area until mid-May; however, we ended up shortening our stay due to non-existent internet, as well as realizing pretty quickly that the surrounding area was a bit too small for us to consider living in part-time.